multimodalAI/multimodal-ai-hugo-group/content/authors/chen-chen/_index.md

 ---
 # Display name
-title: Tingting Zhu
+title: Chen Chen

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Associate Professor in AI for Digital Health, University of Oxford
+role: Lecturer in Computer Vision, University of Sheffield

 # Order that this section appears on the page.
-weight: 20
+weight: 45

 # Organizations/Affiliations
 organizations: